If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

-Tweets and Reddit posts, and comments that mention Bitcoin are studied to understand investors’ thoughts.
+Tweets, Reddit posts, and comments mentioning Bitcoin are studied to understand investors’ thoughts.

 Bullish posts are thought to indicate a greedy market, while bearish posts are thought to indicate a fearful market.

-If the measured interactions have a steep increase in a short period of time, that is a sign that the market may be too greedy.
+If the measured interactions have a steep increase in a short period, that is a sign that the market may be too greedy.

-This indicator measures the amount of market capitalization that Bitcoin takes up from the whole crypto market capitalization share.
+This indicator measures the amount of market capitalisation that Bitcoin takes up from the whole crypto market capitalisation share.

 When Bitcoin’s dominance appears to be larger, there is less speculation for altcoins – a clear sign that indicates bearishness amongst investors.

-When Bitcoin’s dominance shrinks, it is a sign that people are getting more greedy and choosing to invest in riskier altcoins in the hope of filling their pockets.
+When Bitcoin’s dominance shrinks, it is a sign that people are getting more greedy and choosing to invest in riskier altcoins to fill their pockets.